erikberglund/erikberglund.github.io/_posts/2016-03-23-App_Store_Adoption_Eligibility_Query.markdown

 <br>
 To update them, the user has to "adopt" the applications using an Apple ID. ([HT203658](https://support.apple.com/en-us/HT203658))

-By doing that, the applications become associated with that Apple ID locally and the computer used to adopt the licenses has it's free licenses removed from the Apple servers.
+By doing that, the applications become associated with that Apple ID locally and the computer that's used to adopt the licenses has it's free licenses removed from the Apple servers.

 This means that the apps can't be adopted by another Apple ID using the same computer.

 # Adoption Eligibility

-Each time the Mac App Store application launches, it reaches out to [buy.itunes.apple.com](http://buy.itunes.apple.com) which returns the status of the running machine's app adoption eligibility.
+When the Mac App Store application launches, it reaches out to [buy.itunes.apple.com](http://buy.itunes.apple.com) which returns the status of the running machine's app adoption eligibility.

 The server response is written to this file: